 - Register online.

 - Complete and submit the Registration Request for Graduate Credit form.
-Complete the highlighted sections (e.g., do NOT register via OneStop; send your Grad Credit Request form to CEED, not the University.
+Complete the highlighted sections (e.g., do NOT register via OneStop; send your Grad Credit Request form to CEED, not to the University.)
 Questions?
-Contact Karen Anderson at email@example.com).
-For summer session, this form must be received in CEED's office no later than August 24, 2015.
+Contact Karen Anderson at email@example.com.
+For fall session, this form must be received in CEED's office as soon as possible.
 CEED will obtain the appropriate approval signatures and forward your form to One Stop Student Services.